Go to Facebook to interact. Home

 The third year of Cyrus was 534 BC.
 In his first year, he had decreed that the Jews could return to their homeland and rebuild their temple at Jerusalem (Ezra 1).
-However, although the Jews were now free to go home, only a handful had taken Cyrus up on his offer.
-Because of this, Daniel was greatly concerned and experienced intense emotional and spiritual pain over it.
+However, although the Jews were now free to go home, only a few had taken Cyrus up on his offer.
+Because of this, Daniel was greatly concerned, and it caused him intense emotional and spiritual pain.
 He was in the twilight of his life now, being well past 90 years old.
-Even so, he fasted for 3 weeks and had not so much as bathed.
-Because of his great heart and earnestness ... he was given a glimpse behind the curtain into the spirit world.
-The spirit world is the real world that lies behind our physical world and its universe.
-It is a world that is very mysterious to us earthbound humans, yet, it is a world far more tangible and real than any physical realm.
-It is the realm of true reality ... the reality of God and His Christ, the city of God, saints, thrones, angels, demons, Satan, Heaven, Hell and the Lake of Fire.
-Both Colossians 1:16 and Ephesians 6:12 specifically speak of it.
+Even so, he fasted for 3 weeks and did not so much as bathe.
+Because of his great heart and deep concern about God's chosen people ... he was given a glimpse behind the curtain into the spirit world.
+The spirit world, by the way, is the real world that is the foundation under our physical world and its universe.
+It is a realm that is very mysterious to we earthbound humans, yet, it is far more tangible and real than any mere physical reality.
+It is the realm of true reality ... the reality of God and His Christ, the city of God, saints, thrones, angels, demons, Satan, Heaven, Hell, and the Lake of Fire.
+Both Colossians 1:16, and Ephesians 6:12, speak of it.

-For by him (Jesus Christ) all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
+For by him (Christ Jesus) all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
 Col. 1:16

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 Eph.
 6:12

-Daniel says that on the twenty fourth day of the first month as he was standing on the bank of the great river, the Tigris ... he looked up ... and there was a man standing before him.
+Daniel states that on the twenty fourth day of the first month, as he was standing on the bank of the great river, the Tigris ... he looked up ... and saw a man standing before him.
 From Daniel's description of the man, there is little doubt that the Person he saw that day was none other than the pre-incarnate Son of God.
 His description is almost identical to that of the glorified Christ whom John saw in Revelation 1.
-How wonderfully appropriate and incredibly wonderful this vision was.
-Daniel was at the end of his life on Earth and, in a manner of speaking, was at the very door of Heaven.
+How wonderfully appropriate and incredibly special this vision was.
+Daniel was coming to the end of his life on Earth and, in a manner of speaking, was at the very door of Heaven.
 And who shows up?
-Jesus showed up.
+Jesus.
 Isn't that just like our Lord?
-One of His greatest desires, by the way, is that his saints be in his presence and see him in all of his glory.
-As you have it in his prayer for us in John 17:24,
+One of His greatest desires is that his saints be with him and see him in all of his glory.
+As we have it in his prayer for us in John 17:24,

 Father, I want those you have given me to be with me where I am, and to see my glory, the glory you have given me because you loved me before the creation of the world.

-So, the pre-incarnate Son of God himself appeared before Daniel that day, in all of his beautiful and radient glory.
-It was an unspeakable event and privilege for Daniel to behold his Savior and God there on the bank of the Tigris River.
-At long last, he was able to look upon the very one he had so long been reading about, praying to, fellowshipping and walking with, all those many years.
-That this was, indeed, the pre-incarnate Christ ... is virtually without question.
-Let's break down Daniel's description of him here.
-Daniel says his:
+So, the pre-incarnate Son of God himself appeared before Daniel that day, in all of his beauty and radiant glory.
+It was an incredible circumstance and wonderful privilege for Daniel ... beholding his Savior and God ... there on the bank of the Tigris River.
+At long last, he was able to look upon the very one he had so long studied, prayed to, fellowshipped, and walked with, all those many years.
+That he was, indeed, the pre-incarnate Christ ... is virtually without question.
+Let's break down Daniel's description here.

-2. ...belt was of the finest gold around his waist.
+2. ...his belt was of the finest gold around his waist.
 This is an accessory of a King (cp.
 Revelation 1:13).

-3. ...body was like chrysolite.
+3. ...his body was like chrysolite.
 Chrysolite is a beautiful, light reflecting, clear stone.
-I'm not sure if it has any particular significance here, but chrysolite was the first stone in the fourth row on the Ephod that was worn by the Aaronic High Priest.
-It stood for the tribe of Levi (the tribe of the priesthood under the Law).
+I'm not sure if it has a particular connection here, but chrysolite was the first stone in the fourth row on the Ephod that was worn by the Aaronic High Priest.
+It stood for the tribe of Levi (the tribe of priesthood under the Law).

-4. ...face was like lightening.
+4. ...his face was like lightening.
 What an analogy.
-When Daniel looked upon the one standing before him ... it was blinding (cp.
+When Daniel looked upon the face of the one standing before him ... it was blinding to behold (cp.
 Revelation 1:13).

-5. ...eyes like flaming torches.
-This speaks of the fact that this was the Omniscient One who ... the one who knows all things and reads our thoughts afar off (cp.
+5. ...his eyes like flaming torches.
+This speaks of the fact that this was the omniscient One who knows all things and reads one's thoughts afar off (cp.
 Revelation 1:14; Hebrews 4:13; Jeremiah 23:24).

-6. ...arms and legs were like the gleam of burnished bronze.
+6. ...his arms and legs were like the gleam of burnished bronze.
 This speaks of the hardened limbs that will one day execute judgment upon the ungodly.
-He is the Judge of the whole Earth (cp.
+He alone is the Judge of the Whole Earth (cp.
 Revelation 1:15; John 5:22).

-7. ...voice was like the sound of a multitude.
-Of course, this spoke of raw power.
-He is the Omnipotent One ... the one who spoke all things into existence and is presently upholds all things together by the word of his power (cp.
+7. ...his voice was like the sound of a multitude.
+This spoke of his raw power.
+He is the Omnipotent One ... the one who spoke all things into existence and presently holds all things together by the word of his power (cp.
 Revelation 1:15; Matthew 28:18; Hebrews 1:3).

-Beloved, as was the case with Daniel that day, each and every one of us too ... will one day see and stand before this all glorious one.
+Beloved, as was the case with Daniel that day, one day you and I too will see and stand before this same, glorious, Savior and God.
 That being the case, how should we prepare for that awesome day?

-A. First, learn to love him now.
-Then, there will be no fear when we behold him in Person.
+A. First, come to love him now.
+Then, there will be no fear when we behold him face to face.
 As you have it in I John 3:18-19,

 My little children, let us not love in word, neither in tongue; but in deed and in truth.
 And hereby we know that we are of the truth, and shall assure our hearts before him.

 B. Second, become his friend now.
-Then, he will not be a stranger to us when he appears.
+Then, he will not be a stranger to us when we see him in the flesh.
 As you have it in John 15:15,

 Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends; for all things that I have heard of my Father I have made known unto you.
 (KJV)